 If there are particles or other physics system in a scene, be sure to bake them before rendering, otherwise you might not get correct or consistent motion.

-Controls at what point the shutter opens in relation to the frame.
+Controls at what point the shutter opens in relation to the current frame.

 - Shutter Curve